Stock events for Bloomin' Brands, Inc. (BLMN)

 Overview of Bloomin' Brands, Inc.’s business

-Bloomin' Brands, Inc. is a casual dining restaurant company based in Tampa, Florida, operating in the Consumer Discretionary sector.
-It owns and operates Outback Steakhouse, Carrabba's Italian Grill, Bonefish Grill, and Fleming's Prime Steakhouse & Wine Bar.
-The company primarily generates revenue through food and beverage sales at its restaurants, with additional income from franchise royalties and fees.
+Bloomin' Brands, Inc. is a casual dining restaurant company that operates in the Consumer Cyclical sector.
+The company acquires, operates, designs, and develops various restaurant concepts, including Outback Steakhouse, Carrabba's Italian Grill, Bonefish Grill, Fleming's Prime Steakhouse & Wine Bar, and Aussie Grill by Outback.

 BLMN’s Geographic footprint